 Project Scope

-The project activities within the MIE project divided into several main areas in the WBS structure: (1) Management, (2) Pixel Detector (PXL) fabrication, integration and test, (3) IST Detector fabrication, integration and test, (4) Silicon Strip Detector (SSD), (5) Integration, and (6) Software.
+The project activities within the MIE project are divided into several main areas in the WBS structure: (1) Management, (2) Pixel Detector (PXL) fabrication, integration and test, (3) Intermediate Silicon Tracker (IST) Detector fabrication, integration and test, (4) Silicon Strip Detector (SSD), (5) Integration, and (6) Software.

 R&D

-A substantial program of pre-conceptual R&D has been completed prior to CD-0 and R&D will continue through CD-1 (Approve Alternative Selection and Cost Range).
+A program of pre-conceptual R&D has been completed prior to CD-0 and R&D will continue through CD-1 (Approve Alternative Selection and Cost Range).

 The objective of the R&D for the PXL detector is to explore silicon (Si) detector technology options and study detector performance for these technology alternatives.
 Prior to CD-0, several generations of active pixel sensors (APS) were designed and built at Institut Pluridisciplinaire Hubert Curien (IPHC), Strasbourg.
 Based on the experience gained with these early chips the final chip for the PXL detector is now in development.
 There are several short term R&D projects to explore the mechanical and thermal stability requirements for the PXL detector and to learn how to implement such a high-resolution detector.